Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - 95th percentile: 480ms (was 2.3s)

 The primary now only handles writes (5% of traffic).
 The replica handles all reads.
-We added a second replica a month later to split read traffic 50/50.
+Adding a second replica splits read traffic 50/50.

 Step 5: The Third Bottleneck (Replica Lag)

-With read replicas deployed, we started getting bug reports: “I just changed my password but the app still shows the old one.”
+With read replicas deployed, a new class of bug report appears: “I just changed my password but the app still shows the old one.”

 Check replication lag: